Hadassah Women's Zionist Organization of America: Building hospitals in Africa

-Marching for reproductive rights in the U.S.
+Marching for abortion legality in the U.S.

-1989: At a historic pro-choice rally of 300,000 in Washington, DC, Hadassah marches with women and men from across the U.S. With the end of the Cold War and the gradual collapse of the Soviet bloc, hundreds of thousands of Soviet Jews begin to leave for Israel; Hadassah prepares to meet their needs and to absorb many of them as employees.
+1989: At a historic pro-choice rally of 300,000 in Washington, D.C., Hadassah marches with women and men from across the U.S. With the end of the Cold War and the gradual collapse of the Soviet bloc, hundreds of thousands of Soviet Jews begin to leave for Israel; Hadassah prepares to meet their needs and to absorb many of them as employees.
 HIES is restructured: Hadassah Community College is renamed the Hadassah College of Technology (HCT), today Israel's foremost technology institute (now called Hadassah College-Jerusalem).
 The Hadassah Vocational Guidance Bureau is renamed Hadassah Career Counseling Institute (HCCI).
 The city of Jerusalem honors Hadassah by dedicating Hadassah Square, a small city square on Rehov Ha-Melekh George (King George Street), near Agron Street.
 HMO's Complementary (alternative) Medicine Department opens in downtown Jerusalem (moves to Hadassah-Ein Kerem in 2001).